Your health, your team

 Primary care team in Arizona

 - Improved access to care.
-Having access to a care team means convenient access for you.
+Having access to a care team means convenience for you.
 Often, what you need can be delivered by telephone support or through Patient Online Services.
 If you need to see a provider, you'll be connected with the right team member to address your concerns.
 You may need a nurse visit for vaccinations or an exam with a doctor or nurse practitioner to diagnose and treat an illness.
 Your care team can determine the best route of care for your situation.

 - Whole-person care.
 Your care team takes the time to listen to your questions and concerns, which may include medical, nutritional, social and drug-related issues.